g-andrade/deigma/README.md

 #### Example

-There's heavy duty a web service; we want to report metrics on inbound http requests to [StatsD](https://github.com/etsy/statsd) service over UDP while minimising the risk of dropped datagrams due to an excessive amount of them.
+There's a heavy duty a web service; we want to report metrics on inbound http requests to a [StatsD](https://github.com/etsy/statsd) service over UDP while minimising the risk of dropped datagrams due to an excessive amount of them.

-For this, we can downsample the reported metrics and determine the real sampling rate using `deigma`.
+For this, we can downsample the reported metrics while determining the real sampling rate using `deigma`.

 ##### 1\.
 Start a deigma instance